ManageEngine® Applications Manager

 Action / Alarm Settings

-This section explains the Action / Alarm Settings that can be made in Applications Manager.
-To access Action / Alarm Settings, click the Admin tab and click Action / Alarm Settings.
+This section explains the Action and Alarm Settings that can be made in Applications Manager.
+To access the Action / Alarm Settings page, click the Admin tab and go to the Action / Alarm Settings link.
+You can change the following settings:

 When alarms are generated, actions are triggered for those alarms (if you have configured any).
 If you do not want the actions to be executed in spite of the alarms, deselect this option.

-By selecting this option, you can send emails in case of any fatal monitor error like data collection not happening, etc. This mail will be sent to the email address specified in the 'admin' user account.
-If no email address is specified, the mail will be sent to the email address specified in the 'Mail Server' settings, hence ensure that you specify a valid email address.
+Under the Error Mail Monitoring Settings, you can choose to send emails in case of any fatal monitor error like data collection being performed.
+This mail will be sent to the email address specified in the 'admin' user account.
+If no email address is specified, the mail will be sent to the email address specified in the 'Mail Server' settings.

 Furthermore, you can specify the number of times the error has to occur before email is triggered in the Check for consecutive polls before sending error box.

-Using this option, you can set the required date format in the Email alarms.
+Under Date Format for $DATE replacable tag in Alarm settings, you can set the required date format in the Email alarms.
+It can set to either:

 MM/dd//yyyy HH:mm:ss - 02/22//2007 12:02:40.
 See Replaceable tags for usage of $Date.